Hong Kong (CNN) — It's time to say goodbye to the Pig and hello to the Year of the Rat.

 Cleaning of any kind on the first day is strictly forbidden.

-Don't even shower.
+Don't even wash the dishes.

 You cleaned your home to rid it of any bad luck before the New Year -- now you want to be sure not to wipe, sweep or wash away any of the good luck that arrived at the stroke of midnight.